-U.S. News Names DASH Diet One of Best Diets for 2022
+DASH Diet Once Again Ranked as One of the Best Diets Ever Developed

-Dr. Champagne worked as a member of the DASH Diet Collaborative Research Group that included members from Brigham and Women’s Hospital; Duke Hypertension Center and the Sarah W. Stedman Nutrition and Metabolism Center; and Johns Hopkins Medical Institutions.
-DASH is short for Dietary Approaches to Stop Hypertension.
+Pennington Biomedical’s Dr. George Bray, Dr. Donna Ryan and Dr. Catherine Champagne were among the lead developers of the diet.
+They were joined in the DASH Diet Collaborative Research Group by scientists from Brigham and Women’s Hospital; Duke Hypertension Center and the Sarah W. Stedman Nutrition and Metabolism Center; and Johns Hopkins Medical Institutions to develop the Dietary Approaches to Stop Hypertension, or DASH, Diet.

 The National Heart, Lung, and Blood Institute, part of the National Institutes of Health, funded the research for the DASH Diet.